tytydraco/yessleep/out/An_Old_Phone_Booth_Appeared_Outside_My_House_When_I_Answered_It_The_Voice_On_The_Other_End_Was_Eerily_Familiar.md

 “What's happening, Maryann?
 I asked.

-“My Dad is drunk and he’s fighting with my mom.”
+“My dad is drunk and he’s fighting with my mom.”
 I’m scared, Suzan, what will I do?” she asked as her voice trembled with fear.

 “You need to put down the phone and run to your safe place.”